astashov/yatro/README.md

 It's a prototype of a typesafe router.
 Basically, it's a combination of several ideas:

-- Allow to iteratively build endpoints
+- Everything is typesafe as much as possible
 - Use [Template Literal Types](https://www.typescriptlang.org/docs/handbook/2/template-literal-types.html) and recursive types we can extract parameters from express-like path syntax
 - Use [`io-ts`](https://github.com/gcanti/io-ts) for describing the expected types of path and querystring parameters
+- Allow to iteratively build endpoints

 ## Usage